One Hundred Years of Solitude: Representation of the "Banana Massacre"

-The “Banana Massacre” occurred between December 5 and 6 of 1928 in Ciénaga near Santa Marta, Colombia.
+The "Banana Massacre" occurred December 5–6, 1928, in Ciénega near Santa Marta, Colombia.
 Banana plantation workers had been striking against the United Fruit Company to earn better labor conditions when members of the local military fired guns into crowds.

-This event, which occurs in Chapter 15 of One Hundred Years of Solitude, was depicted with relative accuracy, minus a false sense of certainty about the specific facts surrounding the events.
-For instance, although Garcia Marquez writes that there must have been “three thousand...dead,” the true number of victims is unknown.
-However, the number likely was not far off, because it is considered that the “number of killings was over a thousand,” according to Dr. Jorge Enrique Elias Caro and Dr. Antonino Vidal Ortega.
-The lack of information surrounding the “Banana Massacre” is thought to be largely due to the “manipulation of the information as registered by the Colombian Government and the United Fruit Company.”
+This event, which occurs in Chapter 15, was depicted with relative accuracy, minus a false sense of certainty about the specific facts surrounding the events.
+For instance, although García Márquez writes that there must have been "three thousand...dead", the true number of victims is unknown.
+However, the number likely was not far off, because it is considered that the "number of killings was over a thousand", according to Dr. Jorge Enrique Elias Caro and Dr. Antonino Vidal Ortega.
+The lack of information surrounding the "Banana Massacre" is thought to be largely due to the "manipulation of the information as registered by the Colombian Government and the United Fruit Company".

+This uncertainty is also reflected in the novel’s portrayal of the aftermath, where official denial is emphasized through a fictional legal response where “ six lawyers argue that ‘the banana company did not have, never had had, and never would have any workers in its service,’ and the court establishes ‘in solemn decrees that the workers did not exist’”.
+This moment illustrates how the novel mirrors the historical ambiguity and conflicting narratives that surrounded the real event.